nuejs/www/docs2/tutorials/build-a-simple-blog.md

 ## Add page layout
-Next we add a *main* element to our layout file to render the "hero" area for our blog entries.
+Next, we add a *main* element to our layout file to render the "hero" area for our blog entries.
 This will render data from the Markdown pages (front matter area) and if not present, then the data is taken from the `site.yaml` file.

 ```
 <!-- in layout.html: -->